alphagov/gds-way/dns-hosting.md

 - use route53 from AWS
 - if you want more availabilty for your nameservers use Google and/or Dyn
-- use use a tool such as [govuk-dns](https://github.com/alphagov/govuk-dns) or [octodns](https://github.com/github/octodns) to version control and publish your records if you need to
+- use a tool such as [govuk-dns](https://github.com/alphagov/govuk-dns) or [octodns](https://github.com/github/octodns) to version control and publish your records if you need to